 Since inception, how has FEAFFA developed and progressed in terms of its key objectives and the messages it tries to get across?

-FS: FEAFFA’s work revolves around professionalising the logistics industry and enhancing compliance in the EAC region.
+FS: The work of The Federation of East African Freight Forwarders Associations revolves around professionalising the logistics industry and enhancing compliance in the EAC region.

 There was a need for the industry to speak in one voice, especially on matters of common interest.
 This is why the industry came together at a regional level, bringing together different national associations.

 However, by coming together, we realised there were challenges that we needed to address to improve the way we serve our clients.

 Some of the key areas we prioritised included training and capacity building, enhancing ethical conduct, supporting members to enter meaningful contracts with their customers by developing standard trading conditions, creating information-sharing opportunities, supporting trade facilitation efforts by customs administrations, and more.